Web Site Planning and Wireframing: Hands-On Training

 - Identifying and using web standards in site design

 - Usability Testing

-This title launches an all new series to the lynda.com Online Training Library that focuses on real world projects created through hands-on training.
+- This title launches an all-new series to the Lynda.com online training library that focuses on real-world projects created through hands-on training.
 My name is Laurie Burruss.
-Time and time again, what I see is that designers, artists and developers don't really understand the processes involved in doing a project.
-They may know features, but not the thunk behind a project.
-Where in this case, how a web site is conceived.
-Too often people think, "I just need to learn the software application."
-But it's important to bring your passion, emotion, creativity and your design skills to all that you do.
+Time and time again, what I see is that designers, artists, and developers don't really understand the process involved in doing a project.
+They may know features, but not the thunk behind a project, or in this case, how a website is conceived.
+Too often people think, "I just need to learn the software application," but it's important to bring your passion, emotion, creativity, and your design skills to all that you do.